 In comes the Shimano Bantam.
 This brute of a reel is a testament to the company’s willingness to progress and innovate to provide anglers with more pulling power and drag to ensure nothing gets between you and the lunker you’ve been dreaming of pulling into your boat.

-In this review, I’m going to break down all the details that make the Shimano Bantam MGL an awesome reel.
-I want you to understand the features that help this reel stand out in the crowd.
+In this review, I will summarize all the details that make the Shimano Bantam MGL an awesome reel.
+I want you to understand the features that help this reel stand out.

 The Bottom Line: Shimano Bantam

 This reel debuted in 2022, and the thing that stands out most about it is its backbone.
-It’s a rigid reel designed to provide a lot of power in a low-profile baitcaster.
-The reel offers an easy-to-adjust infinity brake system and a buttery smooth cast off the super-free spool, which we’ve come to expect from Shimano.
+It’s a rigid reel that provides much power in a low-profile bait caster.
+The reel offers an easy-to-adjust infinity brake system and a buttery smooth cast off the super-free spool, which we’ve expected from Shimano.

-Keep in mind that all of this power comes at a price, and I’m not just talking about the sticker tag.
-The reels are a bit heavy, coming in at around 8 ounces, which sure isn’t a deal breaker, but it’s heavier than a number of lightweight baitcasters.
+Remember that this power comes at a price, and I’m not just talking about the sticker tag.
+The reels are a bit heavy, coming in at around 8 ounces, which isn’t a deal breaker but heavier than several lightweight bait casters.

 Shimano Bantam MGL Specs